Replace a lost Company Constitution on law firm website

 Under old constitutions, you are not able to pay dividends.
 Insolvency specialists pursue this argument.
 They challenge all dividends paid since 2010.

-Share buy-backs allow companies to buy back its shares from shareholders.
+Share buy-backs allow companies to buy back their shares from shareholders.
 In Australia, there are five types: equal access, on-market, employee share scheme, selective buy-back and minimum holding.
 Replace a company constitution and ensure the legality of the buy-back.

 4. Preference shares in a Constitution